shohinsan/sjsu_cmpe_131/alpha/Specification.md

   * Quickly rename files using regular expressions
 - Time Management:
   * **Create Time Blocks**
-  * **Use Podoromo Timer**
+  * **Use Pomodoro Timer**
   * Track hours worked per day
   * Track Assignments/Projects Worked on/Finished

 ---

 ### 1. Ability for users to sign-up, login/logout
 ### Non-functional Requirements
-- The system responds to each user input within milliseconds.
+- System responds to each {User} input within milliseconds.
 - Cross-platform access through the web
 - Consider using English, but later add other languages as well.
 ### Summary
 - Creating an account for a new user
 ### Actors
-- User
+- {User}
 ### Preconditions
-- The user doesn’t have an account
+- {User} does not have an account
 ### Triggers
-- User needs to sign-up
+- {User} needs to sign-up
 ### Primary Sequence
-- User clicks “Sign Up” button
+- {User} clicks “Sign Up” button
-- The user enters personal information
+- {User} enters personal information
-- User checks if username is not taken
+- {User} checks if username is not taken
-- User makes unique password
+- {User} makes unique password
-- User verifies password through verification (2nd time)
+- {User} verifies password through verification (2nd time)
-- User submits
+- {User} submits
 - System eventually creates a new account
 ### Primary Postconditions
-- User account has been added to website
+- {User} account has been added to website
-- User is able to login
+- {User} is able to login
 ### Alternate Sequences
-- Only if you have alt seq
 - System displays an error
 - System prompts user to enter different data
 - Password entered does not match
-- System displays an error to the user
+- System displays an error to the {User}
-- System prompts user to type password again
+- System prompts {User} to type password again
 ### Alternate Trigger
-- Would be able to create an account using Google, Facebook, and etc.
+- Ability for {User} to create an account using outside sources like Google, Facebook, and etc.
 ### Alternate Postconditions

 ---